Álvaro Giménez

-Álvaro Giménez Candela (born 19 May 1991), sometimes known simply as Álvaro, is a Spanish footballer who plays as a forward.
+Álvaro Giménez Candela (born 19 May 1991), sometimes known simply as Álvaro, is a Spanish footballer who plays as a forward for Segunda División club Racing Ferrol.

 He began his senior career with Elche and played for Valencia B and Torrellano Illice before making his top-flight debut with Mallorca.
 A return to Elche preceded spells with Alcorcón and Almería, with whom he was the 2018–19 Segunda División top scorer with 20 goals.
 He spent the first half of the 2019–20 season with Birmingham City of the English Championship before returning to Spain on loan at Cádiz.
 After helping them gain promotion to the top flight, his loan was made permanent.
 He later spent time on loan to second-tier clubs Mallorca, with whom he also gained promotion, and Zaragoza.
 In international football, he represented Spain at U17 level.

 Club career

 Born in Elche, Alicante, Valencian Community, Giménez was a product of hometown club Elche CF's youth system.
 He made his debut for the first team on 22 September 2007 in a 1–2 away loss against Real Sociedad, and played six more Segunda División matches with the main squad in that season.

 In January 2010, Álvaro signed with neighbouring Valencia CF who had already tried to acquire the player the previous year.
 He was assigned to the B-team, appearing rarely as they suffered relegation from the third level.

 Álvaro returned to his hometown for the 2010–11 campaign, performing consistently at amateurs Torrellano Illice CF in division four.
 On 4 July 2011, he joined RCD Mallorca B in the third tier, being promoted to the main squad shortly after and making his La Liga debut on 29 October in a 0–5 loss at FC Barcelona.

 Álvaro's first two goals in the top flight earned the Balearic Islands side four points, as he scored against Athletic Bilbao (1–1, home) and Sporting de Gijón (3–2, away) – on both occasions, he was fielded by manager Joaquín Caparrós in the starting XI.
 However, in August 2012, he underwent surgery to correct a pubalgia ailment, being sidelined until November.

 Álvaro moved to Elche CF in summer 2013, being initially assigned to the reserves in the third division.
 In October, he suffered a serious knee injury which sidelined him until May 2014.
 He signed a new two-year deal with the Franjiverdes and was promoted to the first team.
 On 29 June 2016, he moved to AD Alcorcón of the second tier after agreeing to a two-year contract.

 On 2 July 2018, free agent Álvaro joined another Segunda División club, UD Almería, on a two-year contract.
 He finished the campaign as the division's top goalscorer with 20 goals; highlights included a hat-trick in a 5–3 home defeat of his former club Elche on 12 May 2019.